-Fortunately, Amazon sells these same textbooks at a fraction of the price compared to your local college bookstore.
+Fortunately, Amazon sells these same textbooks and basic automotive electrical repair tools at a fraction of the price you'll find elsewhere.
 In addition, you can find older additions for even less money.
 As an example, we provide a link to an Amazon automotive electrical textbook on the left.
 This is the latest or fifth edition of the textbook.
 You can locate the third or fourth edition for even less.
 These older reference materials still provide excellent information and training.

 As I promised in the opening I'm going to share with you what I consider a secret weapon in understanding automotive electrical repair.
 On the left again were going to link to this reference guide.
 It's the ASE study guide that professional technicians use to pass the electronic certification tests.

 The study guide comes in at 1/10 the thickness of the textbook.
 Surprisingly, the information, although condensed, is still digestible by the average person.
 In the beginning of this electrical ASE study guide they run through the different sections covered on the exam.
 Absorbing this information takes a few tries.